- Registered matriculated UW Seattle students

 Sanctions for non-compliance:

-MakerSpace users found in violation of this code of conduct may be asked to present identification to MakerSpace staff; may be subject to a search of backpacks or bags; may be directed to leave the premises and not return to the MakerSpace facilities for the day; and may be reported to University of Washington police.
+MakerSpace users found in violation of this code of conduct may also be asked to present identification to MakerSpace staff; may be subject to a search of backpacks or bags; may be directed to leave the premises and not return to the MakerSpace facilities for the day; and may be reported to University of Washington police.
 Disciplinary or legal action may also be taken in accordance with applicable laws and policies.

 Federal and Washington State laws, local regulations and UW policies, including the Student Conduct Code, Workplace Violence and Sexual Harassment policies and other policies in the UW Policy Directory also apply within the UW MakerSpace.
 In addition, the MakerSpace has written policies on food, drink and tobacco and use of equipment.
 All referenced MakerSpace policies can be found on this page.